If you are exploring AI workflow automation development, the first question that follows is almost always the same: How much is this going to cost?

 Every experienced AI development team will tell you that the published project cost is rarely the full picture.

-GPU & Cloud Infrastructure: Training and hosting AI models requires serious compute.
+GPU & Cloud Infrastructure: Training and hosting AI models requires serious computing.
 GPU cloud instances for typical AI workloads run per hour, with H100-class GPUs costing on-premise deployments.
 Cloud-based model hosting adds ongoing monthly infrastructure costs that scale with usage, something that must be modeled in your total cost of ownership from day one.

 Security & Compliance Architecture: Organizations handling sensitive data through AI workflows must invest in encryption, access controls, audit logging, zero-trust architecture, and in some industries, explainable AI capabilities.
 These requirements add 15-25% to total development costs in standard environments and 30-40% in highly regulated sectors.